Montana Tech Hockey Opens Season Against Boise State, Eastern Washington

 In Game 2, Tech held EWU to one goal in the first period before finding its offense in the second.
 McCarthy tied the game on a Jack Delici assist during a power play, and Delici later scored his own power-play goal off a McCarthy feed to give Tech a 2-1 lead.

 The third period was a back-and-forth affair.
-EWU scored twice — once with about 16 minutes left and again with just over five minutes remaining — around Delici’s second goal of the game, sending the contest into overtime, tied at 3.
+EWU scored twice — once early, and again late.
+The Diggers kept pressing, forget, and we're rewarded with Delici’s second goal of the game, sending the contest into overtime tied at 3.

-Holland delivered the game-winner in OT, scoring with 4:50 left on another setup from Delici to seal a 4-3 victory for Tech.
+Holland delivered the game-winner in OT, scoring just 10 seconds into the frame on another setup from Delici to seal a 4-3 victory for Tech.

 “We won our forecheck and pressure was way better than the first game, so I feel like that made the difference,” Holland said.